-It is interesting times.
-We see new technologies emerging everywhere that allows us to adapt to new and unfamiliar situations.
+It is an interesting time.
+We see new technologies emerging everywhere that allow us to adapt to new and unfamiliar situations.

 Infrastructure to enable the endpoint magic is now readily available in several deployment models.
 A multitude of conferencing products and services are available to address your security, quality, and scalability needs.